FAQs About Advocate For Cats

 Can Advocate Prevent Tapeworms?

-Yes.
-Advocate kills fleas which are the transmitters of tapeworms in cats, so, destruction of these parasites ultimately prevents cats from tapeworm infection as well.
+Yes, it may help in the prevention of tapeworms.
+Advocate kills fleas, which are the transmitters of tapeworms in cats.So, destruction of these parasites may ultimately prevents cats from flea-borne tapeworm infection as well.
 However, if the pet already carries tapeworms, the product won’t eliminate the infection.
 It is just a preventative and not a treatment for tapeworms.

-No. Advocate for dogs has a different concentration of Moxidectin than Advocate for cats.
-It is only 1% for cats whereas in dogs the concentration is comparatively higher (2.5%).
-The product is designed separately according to the species and thus must not be used interchangeably.
+No. Advocate for Dogs has a different concentration of Moxidectin than Advocate for Advocate for Cats contain 100g/L imidacloprid and 10g/L moxidectin, whereas Advocate for Dogs has 100g/L imidacloprid and 25g/L moxidectin.
+The products are designed separately according to the species and thus must not be used interchangeably.

 Can You Administer Advocate Along With Using Tick Collar?

-Yes you can safely use tick collar concurrently with Advocate.
+Yes, you can safely use a tick collar concurrently with Advocate.
 It will be of additional benefit to the kitty.

 What Age Would Be Appropriate for Using Advocate?

-Advocate must be used in kitties over 9 weeks of age and 1kg of weight.
+Advocate can be used in kitties over 9 weeks of age and 1kg of weight.
+Kittens younger than 9 weeks may be safely treated for fleas with Advantage for Cats.

-• Empty the complete tube in one application.
+• Empty the contents of the tube in one application.

 • Do not administer it to an underweight or sick cat.